We set out to discover the interior design trends that will be big in 2017.

 Here goes another blast from the past…cork!
 We’re set to see this material grace furniture, walls and accessories, bringing warmth, texture and a sixties edge to rooms.
 Molly Forbes from the Roost blog thinks cork will be making its biggest comeback as a practical feature: “I’m seeing it used to cover entire walls in stylish home office spaces, and as an alternative to the DIY blackboard feature walls that were so popular a couple of years ago.
 Used against a monochrome colour palette cork adds an extra layer of texture and interest which really works well in a room that needs to function as a practical working space.”
 2017 is going to be the year of #corkiscool.

 Goodbye indigo blue.
 Green, you’re up.
 Leading colour experts Pantone have chosen Greenery as their Colour of the Year.
 They describe it as a “fresh and zesty yellow-green shade that evokes the first days of spring when nature’s greens revive, restore and renew.”
 House Beautiful think it will “breathe new life into interiors” and Interior Stylist Maxine Brady predicts we’ll see it “on walls and on velvet upholstered furniture.”
 This bright and bold colour will bring a vibrant twist to the muted pastels that have been popular for the past couple of years.
 And we love that the colour is from nature’s palette.
 Green is found everywhere in our natural environment from luscious grasses to the swaying leaves.
-Use it to make your space pop.

 Dulux have set a rather different tone for 2017 after revealing their Colour of the Year is Denim Drift.
 They see it as “a beautiful, timeless and versatile grey-blue that takes on a different characteristic depending on how it’s used, perfectly capturing the mood of the moment and embodying our lives for 2017.”
 The shade has been described by House Beautiful as “a versatile and neutral palette that allows different textures and materials to take centre stage” and award-winning interiors blogger Kate Watson-Smyth feels “it goes with just about everything.”
-If this is to go by, it seems subtle, pastel colours could still play a big part in our home design this year.
+If this is to go by, it seems subtle, pastel colours could still play a big part in home design this year.

 The polished look of rose gold and imitation copper is set to fade from the interiors scene with a more antiqued, authentic finish taking favour.
 Interior Designer Anna Wilson thinks other burnished metals will be big: “I’m afraid to say that copper is on its way out.
 Look out instead for black steel and antiqued brass.”
 And Rowan Downs from Grace & Favour Interior Design can see a decline in copper too: “yup, copper is beautiful, but with cheap imitations flooding the market, it seems that copper isn’t so cool any more.
 Black steel and burnt metals will be the next thing…goodbye copper lamps!”
-It’s time for a more traditional take with oxidised and worn metal accessories set to find their way onto our side tables and mantelpieces.
+It’s time for a more traditional take with oxidised and worn metal accessories set to find their way onto side tables and mantelpieces.

 Lighter shades of wood flooring and furniture have been all the rage for the past few years.
 Yet, London trend forecaster Victoria Redshaw predicts “the welcome return to favour of dark wood tones after many years of blonde woods getting all the attention.”
 We’ll be seeing richer shades of oaks and walnut in flooring, panelling and furniture.
-And following in suit, blogger Bianca Hall believes that our love for brown will re-emerge in other elements of our interiors, “bringing some much-needed warmth and life into homes.
+And following in suit, blogger Bianca Hall believes that a love for brown will re-emerge in other elements of interiors, “bringing some much-needed warmth and life into homes.
 Think deep dark chocolate, right through to pale camels and tans.”